wesfloyd/avs-context-prompt/design/avs-design-context-window-prompt.md

 ## Usage

-1. Start by Designing: Walk through the design steps, specifying tasks, validation, and rewards/slashing in detail.
+- Start by Designing: Walk through the design steps, specifying tasks, validation, and rewards/slashing in detail.
-2. Generate Output avs-custom-development-plan.md: Keep your `README.md` up-to-date, ensuring anyone can clone the repo, run the operator, and test the AVS.
+- Generate Output avs-custom-development-plan.md: Keep your `README.md` up-to-date, ensuring anyone can clone the repo, run the operator, and test the AVS.
-3. Do not generate Technical Implementation Considerations
+- Do not generate Technical Implementation Considerations
+- Generate a simple friendly logo image that represents the AVS idea.
 ---

 Final Check